 Am I using paid traffic?

-I do buy a bit of traffic, but not for ad arbitrage purposes.
+I do buy a bit of traffic here and there, but not for ad arbitrage purposes.
 It’s more for promotion to get fast traffic for promotional purposes.

 I buy occasionally from Facebook mostly.
 It’s not much, but a bit here and there.